Planck 2013 results. I. Overview of products and scientific results: The mission

-The first two months of operations focused on commissioning activities, during which \Planck\ cooled down to the oprating temperatures of the coolers and the instruments.
-Calibration and verification activities (CPV phase) started during commissioning and ended on 12 August 2009 when routine operations and science observations began.
-More detailed information about the first phases of operations may be found in \cite{planck2011-1.1} and \citet{planck2013-p28}.
+The first three months of operations focused on commissioning (during which \Planck\ cooled down to the operating temperatures of the coolers and the instruments), calibration, and performance verification.
+Routine operations and science observations began 12~August 2009.
+Detailed information about the first phases of operations may be found in \cite{planck2011-1.1} and \citet{planck2013-p28}.